k4yt3x/video2x/docs/book/src/installing/windows-qt6.md

 Download then double-click the installer to start the installation process.
 The installer will guide you through the installation process.
 You can choose the installation directory and whether to create a desktop shortcut during the installation.

 After the installation is complete, you can start Video2X Qt6 by double-clicking the desktop shortcut.

+In the case that double clicking on the shortcut does not run the software, simply open the terminal, redirect to the folder containing the `.exe` and execute it within the terminal.